 I will continue to add other sites as I find ones that seem to be long-lasting.

 - StoryCorps Archive – add oral histories via their app.

 - YouTube – For video storage – it’s hard to image them going away, yet as a commercial entity, they could disappear.

-So, since digital copies are exactly like the original, and we can move these copies to any number of storage systems, we get close to impermanence – at least as impermanent as we can achieve.
+So, since digital copies are exactly like the original, and we can move these copies to any number of storage systems, we get close to overcoming impermanence – at least as permanent as we can achieve.
 All these systems will eventually go away, hopefully not soon!
-I trust that archive.org and FamilySearch.org will be here longer than I will be here.

 Our job now is to preserve what we have and to put it on these (at lest semi-permanent) systems.